-- Does there needs to be a high demand to justify the cost of new market entry?
+- Does there need to be a high demand to justify the cost of new market entry?

 - Who are the local, national and international competitors?

-- What are the demographical statistics of the new market?
+- What is the demographical statistics of the new market?

 - How big is the new market entry opportunity?